 Shakespeare’s Twelfth Night: A journey of laughter and tears

-David Stuart Davies looks at this ever-popular comedy with a darker side.
+David Stuart Davies looks at Twelfth Night, the ever-popular comedy with a darker side.

 ‘Some are born great, some achieve greatness, and some have greatness thrust upon them.’

 One of the remarkable talents that Shakespeare possessed was his ability to introduce moments of tragedy and darkness into his comedies and elements of comedy and levity into his tragedies.

 Well, life is like that, the playwright seems to say: a journey of laughter and tears.
 These darker elements add a sharper edge to the comedy, demonstrating how fragile the line is between farce and tragedy.